elysium71/numerology-analysis-system/documents/GordonLam_90032061_ISEReport.md

 - **Description**: it will calculate the lucky number for a given birthday.
 A built in python library function (datetime) is used to validate the input date.
 - **Inputs**: A string in the format `DD-MM-YYYY`.
 - **Outputs**: Returns a integer, the lucky number
-- **Edge Case**: It raises a ValueError with a message if the provied date is invalid.
+- **Edge Case**: It raises a ValueError with a message if the provied date is invalid by using the is_valid_date funcation.

 ### **determine_lucky_animal()**
 - **Description**: Determine the lucky animal bvased on the lucky number